Time punctures generations skin

 I awake in the night screaming for Aleppo and Screaming for Palestinia and Screaming for

-I inherit broken Nicaragua, where my mother screamed as her grandmother collapsed screaming where the same Entity, Concept, Government massacred my revolution poised uncles and raped the women who make me possible here now, while I lay screaming.
+I inherit broken Nicaragua, where my mother screamed as her grandmother collapsed screaming where the same Entity, Concept, Government massacred my revolution poised uncles and raped the women who make me possible here now.

 I trace my hands, I calm the electricity in my bones…existing…still.

-Holding close the memories of the children, and women, and the frightened since hate’s origin
+Holding close the memory of the children, and women, and the frightened since hate’s origin

-Holding closely the places where timelines bury bloodlines
+Holding close the places where timelines bury bloodlines

-Where pachamama swallows her children back into the ground lifetimes and time again.
+Where pachamama prematurely swallows her children back into the ground lifetimes and time again.

 Flesh in fire